aaroncav2/CSAHP/README.md

 10,	9
 ***
 What's new in the advanced version (aka HDMA) over the PSU tool?
+Step 1:
 Density - a customizable baseline measurement to make account of outliers
 Focus charts - deep dive reference when debating one individual implementation over another
-Skip level comparisons (alternatives to perspectives)
+Skip level comparisons (Alternatives "Level 4" to Perspectives "Level 2")
+Step 2:
+Desirability Global Weights based on Perspectives weighting from step 1
 New Sensitivity calculation
 ***
 Note: That number of variables 4,5,6,7, and 11 have been put into the HDMA spreadsheet and tested.
 If you want to use variables matrices of 3, 8, 9, or 10 you will need to create that in the HDMA tool spreadsheet (work backwards from 11 and make space in the spreadsheet).